slepc/slepc/doc/source/documentation/manual/eps.md

 EPSDestroy(EPS *eps);
 ```

 The above procedure is sufficient for general use of the `EPS` package.
-As in the case of the `KSP` solver, the user can optionally explicitly call `EPSSetUp`
+As in the case of the {external:doc}`KSP` solver, the user can optionally explicitly call `EPSSetUp`

 ```{code} c
 EPSSetUp(EPS eps);